H. F. B. Lynch: Travels to Armenia

+Reception

 David George Hogarth, reviewed it for the journal Man, calling it a "magnificently printed and illustrated mixture of travel notes and impressions, historical and archaeological research, political ratiocination, and geographical information."
 Another reviewer, Charles William Wilson, wrote in The Geographical Journal that while it is "full of information, but from a geographical point of view, it is somewhat disappointing.
 In the descriptions of scenery there is occasionally such a flow of words that the reader is apt to be wearied and lose the impression which the writer intends to convey."

 It continued to be praised in subsequent decades.
 Martin Conway described it in 1916 as a "classical work on the country" and added that his "journeys in Armenia and close study of the country made him beyond question the greatest recent authority upon it."
 Charles Dowsett called it, in 1962, the "best book by an Englishman on any aspect of Armenian studies."
 Jean-Michel Thierry wrote in 1987 that the publication, "with its lively style, good documentation, abundant illustrations, enjoyed the considerable success it deserved."
 Christina Maranci noted that Lynch's travel contain the "first modern western study of Armenian architecture" and suggested that he "deserves much more attention than he has yet received."
 In 1993, Vrej Nersessian described the two volumes as "an erudite composition still valuable for its encyclopaedic nature as well as being the standard work on the Armenians c.
 1900."
 Nersessian noted that the book "affords a view of Armenia before its great political, ideological, sociological, industrial and demographic changes."

-In 2015, a first edition of his two-volume book, Armenia.
-Travels and Studies, sold for £2,000 at Sotheby's.